anagha-google/ray-labs/00-provisioning/manual-provisioning.md

 ![LAB](images/m00-lab-25.png)
 <br><br>

-4. Switch back to the noteook and paste the below into a cell, to run a "Hello World"-
+4. Switch back to the noteook and paste the below into a cell, and run this "Hello World" program to familiarize yourself with remote job execution-

 ```
 import time